-Falls are a main source of injury for construction workers.
+Falls are the main source of injury for construction workers.
 Using basic safety protocols like having harnesses for employees who need to climb or work from heights can help to prevent these accidents.
 If a worker must use a scaffold or a ladder, the equipment needs to be in good condition.
 When this doesn’t occur, falls due to improperly maintained equipment might occur.

 Electrocutions are another serious danger for construction workers.
-If they need to work on something electrical, they should use the lock out/tag out system so that others know what is going on.
+If they need to work on something electrical, they should use the lockout/tag-out system so that others know what is going on.
 If something is tagged out, it should be left alone.

-The lock out/tag out system is also useful for equipment that isn’t in good working order.
+The lock-out/tag-out system is also useful for equipment that isn’t in good working order.
 The employee could lock out the equipment and tag it out with a note so that it can be repaired before it is used again.

 Prevention of caught between incidents

 Workers who are caught in between objects can suffer serious injuries.
-Heavy equipment pinning someone against a wall is one example of a caught between incident.
+Heavy equipment pinning someone against a wall is one example of a caught between incidents.
 Using spotters when maneuvering heavy equipment near other workers can help to alleviate this from occurring.
 Back up alarms can alert workers to moving machinery if backing up into the area where workers are present.
 Safety vests might also help to keep construction workers safe.

 Trench cave in safety

 Trenches and ditches are safety hazards because they can cave in.
-Using proper sloping, shoring and shielding can help to protect workers from a cave in accident.
+Using proper sloping, shoring and shielding can help to protect workers from a cave-in accident.
 The method in which these are done depends on the material that is being worked in.
 Dirt would require different methods for keeping workers safe than shale.

 Workers should have proper safety equipment for all jobs.
-This includes hard hats or other head protection, safety goggles and breathing masks.
+This includes hard hats or other head protection, safety goggles, and breathing masks.
 Even if there is a small chance that these items will be necessary, they should be available.

 Source: Nov.
 30, -0001